DevExpress-Examples/asp-net-web-forms-grid-set-edit-form-values/Readme.md

 ## Implementation Detail

-This example implements the client and server approaches described in the following Knowledge Base article:
+This example implements the client and server techniques described in the following Knowledge Base article:

 - [KA18839: ASPxGridView - How to set column values in the Edit Form depending on another editor's value](https://www.devexpress.com/Support/Center/p/KA18839)